Miro0o/Docs-Notes/CS/🔑 CS Core/🥷🏼 Operating Systems & Kernels (Engineering Part)/Linux (Derived From UNIX Family)/🔩 Linux Kernel/Linux IO & Files Management/🤔 Linux File System/Linux File Types & Formats/Linux File Types & Formats.md

-## 🎯 Binary File (Executable) (ELF File)
+## 🎯 Binary File (Executable)
 > Instructions are packaged in a form called an executable object program and stored as a binary disk file.
 Object programs are also referred to as executable object files.
+> ELF is the default binary file format used on linux systems.

 ↗ [ELF (Executable and Linkable Format)](ELF%20(Executable%20and%20Linkable%20Format)/ELF%20(Executable%20and%20Linkable%20Format).md)